PX4/PX4-user_guide/en/frames_rover/differential_rover.md

 ## Basic Setup

-To start using the differential-steering rover:
+To start using the differential rover:

 1. Enable the module by flashing the [PX4 rover build](../frames_rover/index.md#flashing-the-rover-build) onto your flight controller.